-3.3 Oceans with topography
+3.3 Oceans with Topography

-The above results for the vertical sidewall ocean are a rather special case, as can be seen from the dependence of equation (15) on the constant depth H. The angular momentum balance relies on knowing the vertical extent of the pressure perturbation on the "sidewalls" of the ocean.
-When there is a continental slope, currents can flow in different directions over different ocean depths leading to a distribution of "sidewall pressure" which can no longer be calculated based on independent vertical modes, and thus complicating the relationship between the open ocean circulation and the coastal sea level.
-At the simplest level, the more surface-intensified the circulation becomes, the smaller the effective H, and hence the larger the associated coastal sea level signal.
-However, reversals in the flow can complicate the relationship further, making it questionable whether a meaningful value of H can be determined.
+The above results for the vertical sidewall ocean are a rather special case, as can be seen from the dependence of Eq.
+(15) on the constant depth H. The angular momentum balance relies on knowing the vertical extent of the pressure perturbation on the "sidewalls" of the ocean.
+When there is a continental slope, currents can flow in different directions over different ocean depths leading to a distribution of "sidewall pressure" which can no longer be calculated based on independent vertical modes, and thus complicating the relationship between the open-ocean circulation and the coastal sea level.
+At the simplest level, the more surface-intensified the circulation becomes, the smaller the effective H, and hence the larger the associated coastal sea-level signal.
+However, reversals in the flow can complicate the relationship further, making it questionable whether a meaningful value of H can be determined

-3.4 A linear, barotropic case.
+3.4 A Linear, Barotropic Case

-An investigation of the simplest (linear, single layer) version of the problem with topography [63] has proved revealing.
+An investigation of the simplest (linear, single layer) version of the problem with topography (Wise et al. 2018) has proved revealing.
 The problem can be reduced to an analogous "advection-diffusion" problem in which a source of water (either a literal source, or the convergence of the Ekman flux due to wind stress) causes a rise in sea level which then behaves as if it is "advected" along characteristics (we use quotation marks to denote words used to describe the analogous problem, it is not a literal advection), while being "diffused" (blurred) by the action of bottom friction.
-The characteristics in this case are contours of qh/fas shown in Fig. 4b for the bathymetry illustrated in Fig. 4a.
-These contours can be thought of as the streamfunction responsible for the "advection", so the speed of "advection" is given by the size of the gradient of gh/f, and directed perpendicular to that gradient (along the contours at a speed inversely proportional to their spacing).
-This "advection" speed was first described by [60] who coined the term "string function" for gh/f to avoid confusion with a true stream function associated with currents.
+The characteristics in this case are contours of ghlf as shown in Fig. 4b for the bathymetry illustrated in Fig. 4a.
+These contours can be thought of as the streamfunction responsible for the "advection", so the speed of "advection" is given by the size of the gradient of ghlf, and directed perpendicular to that gradient (along the contours at a speed inversely proportional to their spacing).
+This "advection" speed was first described by Tyler and Käse (2000) who coined the term "string function" for gh/f to avoid confusion with a true stream function associated with currents.
 In the constant-slope, f-plane case this "advection" becomes simply a constant speed along the coast, leading to the Arrested Topographic Wave interpretation in which diffusion to the coast happens over "time", but "time" is actually distance along the coast in the direction of CTW propagation.
-A similar analogy, expressed in terms of streamfunction rather than bottom pressure or sea level, was exploited by [61] and [3] giving similar results, although it is much harder to extract information about coastal sea level from this formulation.
+A similar analogy, expressed in terms of streamfunction rather than bottom pressure or sea level, was exploited by Welander (1968) and Becker and Salmon (1997) giving similar results, although it is much harder to extract information about coastal sea level from this formulation.